Alternative Text: Addressing the issues

 - … and more

-Text alternatives otherwise known as alternative text and alt text is a brief description of the non-text images to provide text information.
+Alternative text otherwise known as alt text and text alternative provides a brief description of the image.
 The text information can be rendered visually, auditorily, tactilely, or any combination.

-They’re mainly used by people with who use screen readers, refreshable Braille displays, and other assistive technology.
-Without alt text, the user will not have access to important information.
+People who use screen readers, refreshable Braille displays, and other assistive technology rely on the description.
+Without alt text, people who can’t view the image will not have access to important information.

 Screen readers and other assistive technologies read the alt text of an image out loud or provide it tactilely on a Braille device.
 This helps users understand the meaning of the image.